The Complexity of Gradient Descent: CLS = PPAD $\cap$ PLS: Consequences for Continuous Local Search

 Any non-violation solution of the constructed instance is also a solution of the original instance.
 Any violation of the constructed instance is immediately mapped back to a violation of the original instance.
 In particular, it holds that $\|g'(x)-g'(y)\| \leq \|g(x) - g(y)\|$ for all $x,y \in [0,1]^2$, since projecting two points cannot increase the distance between them.
 This implies that any violation of the $L$-Lipschitzness of $g'$ is also a violation of the $L$-Lipschitzness of $g$.
 Note that by \cref{lem:clo-codomain} we do not need to ensure that the codomain of $p$ is in $[0,1]$.
 Finally, it is easy to see that 2D-\clo/ lies in \cls/, since it immediately reduces to 3D-\clo/ (\cref{lem:clo-dimension}). \end{proof}

-\subsection{\linearcls/ and Gradient Descent with Finite Differences}
+\subsection{\linearcls/ and Gradient Descent with finite differences}

 The class \cls/ was defined by \citet{DaskalakisP2011-CLS} using the \clo/ problem which uses arithmetic circuits with gates in $\{+,-,\min,\max,\times,<\}$ and rational constants.
 In this section we show that even if we restrict ourselves to linear arithmetic circuits (i.e., only the gates in $\{+,-,\min,\max, \times \zeta\}$ and rational constants are allowed), the $\clo/$ problem and \cls/ remain just as hard as the original versions.
+Note that even though these circuits are called \emph{linear}, they in fact correspond to \emph{piecewise linear} functions.

 For $k \in \mathbb{N}$, we let $k$D-\linclo/ denote the problem \linclo/ where $n$ is fixed to be equal to $k$.
 Note that the definition of \linclo/ does not require violation solutions, since every linear arithmetic circuit is automatically Lipschitz-continuous with a Lipschitz-constant that can be represented with a polynomial number of bits (\cref{lem:linear-lipschitz}).
 In particular, \linclo/ reduces to \clo/ and thus to \gclo/.